Learning How to Set Up HTTP Server Apache

 Security is essential when setting up a web server.
 Apache has several security features built-in, but you can take additional steps to secure your server.
 One way to secure your server is by using SSL/TLS certificates to encrypt all traffic between the server and clients.

-READ ALSO Does Apache Server Need IIS?
+READ ALSO Configuring Apache Server Port: The Ultimate Guide

 Advantages and Disadvantages of Apache HTTP Server